 Subsequent to a compliance audit, in 2015, Educacion Significativa, LLC ("ESL") the predecessor to USU recognized that it had not fully complied with all requirements for calculating and making timely returns of Title IV funds (R2T4).
 In 2016, ESL the predecessor to USU, had a material finding related to the same issue and is required to maintain a letter of credit in the amount of \$71,634 as a result of this finding.
-The letter of credit has been provided to the Department of Education by AGI.
+The letter of credit has been provided to the Department of Education by AGI since it assumed this obligation in its purchase of USU.